 We’ve all heard “breast is best” and how breastfeeding gives such wonderful benefits for babies.
-But what about moms?
+But does anyone talk about how breastfeeding benefits moms?
 What’s in it for us?

 1 It’s easier